Last Updated on

 One of the first things people do to monetize their sites is to put up ads.
 Some advertising options are more lucrative than others.
 For example, Google Adsense is probably the biggest name in web advertising.
-It’s easy to setup and use.
+It’s easy to set up and use.

 A better way to optimize your site’s profits might be to sell ad space directly to companies.
-The companies who advertise your site are likely to be connected to the site’s message.
+The companies who advertise on your site are likely to be connected to the site’s message.
 Plus, they are paying upfront for the ad space, so you don’t have to hope and pray for clicks.

-Selling ads directly takes a bit more effort than setting up your Adsense account.
+Selling ads directly takes a bit more effort than setting up your AdSense account.
 You need to prove to the companies you’re targeting that your website is a worthwhile partner for them.

 Affiliate marketing is another common way to make money from your site.
-Some people set up review websites that let them earn a commission any sales made from products they’ve reviewed.
+Some people set up review websites that let them earn a commission on any sales made from products they’ve reviewed.

 Amazon has one of the biggest affiliate marketing programs out there.
 It offers commissions starting at 4% of the value of any sales made.
 The commission value increases the more you sell.

-RewardStyle is a popular affiliate network for websites that focus on fashion and lifestyle topics.
+RewardStyle is another popular affiliate network for websites that focus on fashion and lifestyle topics.
 More than 4,000 retailers work with the network, so it is likely you will find a brand you want to partner with through RewardStyle.

 Testing, Testing Before Selling Websites Online

 No matter how you monetize your site, testing it to make sure those methods are bringing in the most possible profit is essential.
 You don’t want to miss out on the chance to get a higher offer from a buyer.

 Split testing is one of the most popular ways to test a website’s performance and profitability.
 When you run a split test, half of your audience gets one version of your website, the other half gets the other version.